Invoices-Manager/Invoices-Manager-Windows/README.md

 ### W = Revision version (bug fixes)

 ## v1.2.3.0
-- There are now notebooks, the path can also be changed in the config
+- There is now a notebook available, the path can also be changed in the config (!!!
+The notebook is not included in BackUp !!!)
+- If a BackUp will be restored, then it is NOW also looked whether the invoice data has changed, if so then he overwrites the "old" invoice!

 ## v1.2.2.1
 - Old icons replaced with the new ones that have been forgotten